 Verdict: A Memorable Gritty Punk Performance

-Even stepping in as a replacement, Troublemakers proved why they remain one of Sweden’s punk cornerstones.
-The setting—tight, hot, and cabin-like—only amplified the rawness of their sound and the intimacy of their performance.
-With humour, grit, political heart, and a strong connection to their fans, they turned a surprise substitution into one of Oasen Festival’s most intense and memorable sets.
+With humour, grit, political heart, and a strong connection to their fans, they transformed a last-minute substitution into one of Oasen Festival’s most intense and memorable sets.

 This show was shot with